MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-edition.md

 ---
-title: What is Azure Edition for Windows Server Datacenter?
+title: What is Azure Edition for Windows Server?
 description: Overview of Azure Edition for Windows Server, including key features and next steps.
 author: robinharwood
 ms.topic: overview